roman/Haskell-etc/README.md

 use this resolver.

-After the `cli` entry is defined in your spec, you must then call the `Etc.resolveCommandCli` function with the result of `Etc.readConfigSpec` as a parameter.
+After the `cli` entry is defined in your spec, you must then call the `System.Etc.resolveCommandCli` function with the result of `System.Etc.readConfigSpec` as a parameter.

 This will return a tuple with the chosen sub-command and the configuration map;